 I find that having good food and variety makes the week of Passover a very pleasant experience and I hope this recipe will help make yours just that!

-A litte about Moussaka
+A little about Moussaka

 Moussaka is an eggplant dish that is made in various places in the Middle East and the Mediterranean.